Leon Slater: Impact Wrestling / Total Nonstop Action Wrestling (2023–present)

-In October 2023, Slater signed a contract with Impact Wrestling.
+In October 2023, Slater signed a contract with Impact Wrestling (later rebranded to Total Nonstop Action Wrestling).
 He made his debut in the promotion at Turning Point on October 27, 2023, where he defeated Mark Haskins to retain the North Wrestling Championship.
 On the third night of the Impact Wrestling UK Invasion Tour from October 29, 2023, he fell short to Trey Miguel in singles competition.

+On the October 10, 2024 episode of Impact!, Slater defeated Jason Hotch and Laredo Kid to become the number one contender for the TNA X Division Championship, but failed to win the title from "Speedball" Mike Bailey the following week.
 On May 23, 2025 at Under Siege, Slater teamed with Matt Hardy as an injury replacement for Jeff Hardy in an unsuccessful challenge of Nic Nemeth and Ryan Nemeth for the TNA World Tag Team Championship.

-On July 20, 2025 at Slammiversary, Slater defeated Moose to win the TNA X Division Championship and became the youngest champion.
+On July 20 at Slammiversary, Slater defeated Moose to win the TNA X Division Championship and became the youngest champion.
 After the match, he was congratulated by a returning AJ Styles.
 On August 15 at Emergence, Slater defeated Cedric Alexander in his first title defence.
 At Victory Road on September 26, Slater retained the X Division Championship against Myron Reed.
-At Bound for Glory on October 12, Slater defended the title against Je'Von Evans in a match that first went to a 20-minute time limit draw, then was restarted by Director of Authority Santino Marella and subsequently ended in a no contest following interference from NXT's DarkState.
-Ten days later, Slater made a sanctioned title defence on NXT, defeating Stacks to remain champion.
-At Halloween Havoc on October 25, Slater teamed up with Evans to defeat AAA Mr. Iguana and La Parka in a tag team match.
-On the November 11 episode of NXT, it was announced that Slater and Evans would challenge DarkState for the NXT Tag Team Championship at the NXT: Gold Rush special.
+At Bound for Glory on October 12, 2025, Slater defended the title against NXT's Je'Von Evans in a match that first went to a 20-minute time limit draw, then was restarted by Director of Authority Santino Marella and subsequently ended in a no contest following interference from DarkState.
+At Turning Point on November 14, Slater retained the X Division Championship against Rich Swann.
+At Final Resolution on December 5, Slater retained the X Division Championship against A. J. Francis.

+At Thursday Night Impact! premiere on AMC on 15 January 2026, Slater was originally scheduled to defend the TNA X Division Championship against Myron Reed.
+However, the match was shelved after Slater could not appear due to a visa issue.on the March 5 episode of Impact!, Slater retained the X Division Championship against Nic Nemeth.
+He fell short on his path to becoming the longest-reigning TNA X Division Champion when he lost against Alexander 2–1 in a 2-out-of-3 Falls match on the May 14 episode of Thursday Night Impact!, ending his reign at a record-tying 298 days.
+On August 23 at Lockdown, Slater defeated Alexander in a Last Man Standing Steel Cage match to win back the TNA X Division Championship, where if Slater had lost, his initial reign would have been unrecognized.
+He vacated the title later that night after invoking Option C for a TNA World Championship match at Bound for Glory.